Published On: September 15, 2017

 Each type of insurance covers a different set of circumstances:

-• With general liability insurance, a restaurant is protected in the case of customer injury (or damage to a customer’s property).
-This kind of insurance is important in cases where a restaurant is accused of spreading foodborne illness or creating an unsafe environment (e.g., the ubiquitous slip-and-fall case).
+• With general liability insurance, a restaurant is protected in case of customer injury (or damage to a customer’s property).
+This kind of insurance is necessary in cases where a restaurant is accused of spreading foodborne illness or creating an unsafe environment (e.g., the ubiquitous slip-and-fall case).

 • Commercial property insurance protects the restaurant owner’s investment in the property.
-Any equipment, furniture, renovations and business income is generally covered in the case of accidental damage or loss.
+This restaurant insurancecovers any equipment, furniture, renovations, and business income in the case of accidental damage or loss.

-With these four types of insurance (and any additional insurance that may be required by local or specialty laws), a bar or restaurant owner can ensure that he or she is covered with regard to several of the most common types of business-related accidents and issues.
-Plus, decent insurance coverage can save a restaurant owner thousands of dollars in damages, legal expenses, and more.
+With these four types of insurance (and any additional insurance that local or specialty laws may require), a bar or restaurant owner can make sure they are covered with regard to several of the most common types of business-related accidents and issues.
+Decent insurance coverage can save a restaurant owner thousands of dollars in damages, legal expenses, and more.

 What Is a Restaurant Total Loss?

-A total loss, sometimes referred to as a “write-off,” is a case in which the value of or repair costs for the property that was lost exceeds the value of the policy under which it was insured.
-In the case of a restaurant, a total loss may occur as a result of fire, flooding, or any other major disaster that destroys more than what the original policy was insured for.
+A total loss, sometimes referred to as a “write-off,” is a case in which the value of or repair costs for the lost property exceed the value of the policy under which it was insured.
+In the case of a restaurant, a total loss may occur due to fire, flooding, or any other major disaster that destroys more than what the original policy was insured for.
 When this occurs, the mental, emotional, and financial repercussions can be devastating to the restaurant’s owner(s) and employees.
-Fortunately, a decent commercial property insurance policy can keep you covered.
+A decent commercial property insurance policy can keep you covered during such an event.

 Empty Restaurant